Dynamic Occupancy Groups

 Note

-Extensive validation is conducted in the algorithm to guarantee that the interactions are related to an existing exposure group, and that the times are within the concerned exposure group simulation time.
+Extensive validation is conducted in the algorithm to guarantee that the interactions are related to an existing occupancy group (if applicable), and that the times are within the concerned group simulation time.

 Warning

-Short-range interactions cannot overlap within the same group, i.e. only one short-range interaction per group is allowed for any given time.
+Short-range interactions cannot overlap within the same group.
+At any given time, only one short-range interaction between the exposed and infected individuals is allowed per group.

-Following the previous JSON examples of dynamic_exposed_occupancy, dynamic_infected_occupancy, and short_range_interactions, the ExposureModelGroups object that would be generated would have the following structure:
+Following the previous JSON example of the occupancy input, the ExposureModelGroup object that would be generated should have the following structure:

 Structure